effective bruxism treatment for a healthier smile

 Patients who suffer from stress and anxiety may benefit from making certain lifestyle adjustments, such as:

 Teeth in the back of the jaw (molars) are most susceptible to damage during grinding.
-When teeth have been cracked or chipped, the dentist can protect and strengthen them with dental crowns.
+For teeth that have been cracked or chipped due to grinding and clenching, a dental crown or dental bonding can strengthen and protect them from further damage.
 In addition, a custom-made mouth guard may also be recommended.
-This oral appliance fits comfortably over your top and bottom teeth to prevent teeth from grinding during the night while you sleep.
+If bruxism is not prevented through an oral appliance, the force can also crack or damage restorative work.
+To protect your new restorations, your dentist can fit you for a custom mouth guard in our Denver practice.
+Mouth guards fit comfortably over your top and bottom teeth to prevent teeth from grinding during the night while you sleep.

-If a bite disorder is the cause of your bruxism, the dentist will first recommend orthodontics to straighten your jaw.
+If a bite disorder is the cause of your bruxism, the dentist will first recommend orthodontics such as Invisalign® or traditional braces or other orthodontic appliances to straighten your jaw.
 This treatment addresses the root of the issue and preserves the longevity of your oral health.

-If bruxism is having an adverse effect you on or your child, we strongly encourage you to seek treatment immediately with one of our skilled dentists at Metropolitan Dental Care in either downtown Denver of Lone Tree.
-You can contact us online or give us a call at (303) 534-2626.
+If bruxism is having an adverse effect you on or your child, we strongly encourage you to seek treatment immediately with one of our skilled Denver dentists at Metropolitan Dental Care.
+Enamel wear due to bruxism cannot be reversed, so it is important to receive treatment early if you suspect you suffer from bruxism.
+Don’t let the tooth pain, jaw soreness, or headaches go untreated!
+Schedule an appointment with our team today to reverse your bruxism symptoms.
+We look forward to helping you sleep easier!
+Contact us online or give us a call at our downtown Denver office at (303) 534-2626.